-ELEVA Euroland SRI Selection holds a SRI label in France since September 2024 and promotes a combination of environmental, social and governance ("ESG") characteristics.
+ELEVA SRI European Selection holds a SRI label in France since September 2024 and promotes a combination of environmental, social and governance ("ESG") characteristics.
 This Sub-Fund integrates binding ESG criteria in its investment management process.
-The main non-financial objective of ELEVA Euroland SRI Selection Fund is to invest in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG rating (40/100).
+The main non-financial objective of ELEVA SRI European Selection Fund is to invest in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG rating (40/100).
 The Sub-Fund also seeks to help companies to improve their ESG practices by engaging in dialogue with them on a regular basis and by sharing with them areas of improvement on specific ESG topics.